 The Bronze Scholarship is awarded to students who have a cumulative College GPA of 2.0 to 2.49 on a 4.0 scale and who have completed at least 24 hour college credit hours.
-This scholarship is \$2,100 per year for oncampus students and \$1,200 per year for off-campus students.
-Recipients must maintain at least a 3.0 cumulative GPA on a 4.0 scale and must enroll in at least 12 hours each semester.
+This scholarship is \$2,200 per year for oncampus students and \$1,300 per year for off-campus students.
+Recipients must maintain at least a 2.5 Cumulative Resident GPA on a 4.0 scale and must enroll in at least 12 hours each semester.